Jo Mielziner: Legacy

-His scenic designs for the original production of Arthur Miller's Death of a Salesman were re-created for the 2012 Broadway revival starring Philip Seymour Hoffman, Andrew Garfield and Linda Emond.
+Mielziner's scenic designs for the original production of Arthur Miller's Death of a Salesman were re-created for the 2012 Broadway revival starring Philip Seymour Hoffman, Andrew Garfield and Linda Emond.
 Director Mike Nichols said he felt he needed Mielziner's original set because it was "intimately connected with the way the play developed."
 He went on to say he has never seen anything "near as good in any of the productions of 'Salesman' because it's everything and nothing."